 The PROPELS research team will be responsible for recording and storage of the recorded interview data during the qualitative sub-study.
-Recordings will be downloaded onto an encrypted memory key and a secure hard drive at the University of Leicester or University Hospitals of Leicester (depending on the base of the researcher) until the end of the qualitative sub-study.
+Recordings will be downloaded onto an encrypted memory key and a secure hard drive at the University of Leicester or University Hospitals of Leicester (depending on the base of the researcher)and destroyed once the interviews have been transcribed..
 Anonymised transcriptions of recordings will be kept for 6 years on a secure hard drive at the University of Leicester.